JakubBiskup/FSND_p5_Capstone/README.md

 ```

 ### Running the tests
-To run the tests you will also need to change TEST_DB_PATH (line 9 and 10) to match the path to your database.
+To run the tests you will also need to change TEST_DB_PATH (line 9 and 10) in test_app.py to match the path to your database.
 Note that running the tests will affect your database.
 To run the tests, execute this line from the project directory:
 ```bash
 python test_app.py